More from 1945

 And finally: My kind of ad!

 Using a dam as a positive symbol would be Unthink now.
 EPA Terrorist Army would close you down with protesters.
 Advertising SKILLS of American workers wouldn't bring protests, but it would be completely uninteresting to corporate traitors.
-Only dotheads and Chinese have the SKILL of working for zero wages, which is the only SKILL that counts now.
+Only Asians have the SKILL of working for near-zero wages, which is the only SKILL that counts now.

 = = = = =